SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 ### 2.3.1·Image: 图像

-Images can be tokenized into discrete symbols with the previously introduced VQVAE structure.
+Images can be tokenized into discrete symbols with the previously introduced VQ-VAE structure.
 Compared to text tokens, images diverge in three fundamental aspects that significantly impact how they should be tokenized:

 1.